 Many customers prefer waterjet over other cutting alternatives such as laser or plasma given its versatility and benefits.
-This revolutionary method has been embraced by professionals across a wide range of industries as it can cut all types of metals at thicknesses up to 12 inches: hardened tool steel, aluminum, titanium, and a host of exotic metals that prove difficult to cut with other tools or processes.
-But that's not all.
+This revolutionary method has been embraced by professionals across a wide range of industries as the waterjet can cut all types of metals at thicknesses up to 12 inches: hardened tool steel, aluminum, titanium, and a host of exotic metals that prove difficult to cut with other tools or processes.
 Composites, plastics, glass, stone, and more, just about anything can be cut with a waterjet.
 Contact us today for a free quote and experience the versatility of this technology yourself!

 What is Waterjet Cutting?